 Student conduct records are maintained by the Office of Student Conduct and Community Standards (OSCCS) and are protected by the Family Educational Rights and Privacy Act (FERPA).

 Disciplinary records are maintained for ten (10) years.
 Matters that result in suspension, expulsion and academic integrity are maintained permanently.

 Please note that all incidents of behavior that occur on campus, whether it be within Residential Life, Academic Integrity, Student Organizations and/or referred to the Office of Student Conduct and Community Standards (OSCCS), are considered as part of the students’ conduct record with the university.
+See the reporting policy.
 The Office of Student Conduct and Community Standards will make the determination if cases are to be reported when students apply for graduate and/or professional schools.
 In most cases the following are automatically reported:

 - all Clery violations (drugs, alcohol, Title IX, etc.)